We Hate to Waste logo

 Click here for 60 FREE resources for getting to zero waste in NYC

-Moreover, we can further reduce waste — with the promise of even greater benefits, if we reused many other things within the larger population.
-This is known as using the stuff that’s already been produced ‘more intensively’, so we can get the most value out of the resources and energy it took to produce them originally.
+We can further reduce waste — with the promise of even greater benefits, by reusing many other things within our larger population, starting with our immediate neighbors.
+Using stuff that’s already been produced ‘more intensively, helps get the most value out of the resources and energy it took to produce them originally.
 (Who was it who said, “The greenest product is the one that already exists?”)

-I see a particular opportunity here in NYC to change consumer culture by reusing more stuff within our own buildings and neighborhoods through ‘Sharing Economy’ strategies: Share, Swap, Borrow/Lend, Donate, Gift, Rent/Lease, and Buy and Sell things to each other.
-A great example is relying on tool sharing libraries rather than owning tools ourselves.
+Particular opportunities to change consumer culture exist within our own buildings and neighborhoods through ‘Sharing Economy’ strategies: Share, Swap, Borrow/Lend, Donate, Gift, Rent/Lease, and Buy and Sell things to each other.

-Sharing Can Help New Yorkers Live Better.
-Think of the opportunities to get to know the neighbors!
-Sharing can also help people save money to spend on things that matter, like education, health care, and a secure retirement.
+Sharing Can Help Us Live Better.
+Think of the opportunities to reduce loneliness by getting to know the neighbors.
+Sharing can help people save money to spend on things that matter, like education, health care, and a secure retirement.
 Sharing instead of owning can help people declutter.
 And we wouldn’t have to go out of our way to lure folks with the prospect of ‘Saving the Planet’.
 They’ll be drawn in by the lifestyle benefits.

 I have been integrating sharing strategies into my own life in an the Upper East Side apartment building for nearly a decade.
-Here’s just a few examples of sharing that particularly intrigue me.
+Here’s just a few examples of sharing that work to the benefit of all.

 Free stuff box in the laundry room of Jacquie Ottman's NYC apartment building.Little free libraries.
-During the tours of residential buildings that I’ve been conducting for the Manhattan Solid Waste Advisory Board, I’ve been finding that many apartment buildings have a bookcase or shelf of books for all to share.
+During the tours of residential buildings that I conducted as research for the recycling guides now available for free via the Manhattan Solid Waste Advisory Board, I discovered that many apartment buildings have a bookcase or shelf of books for all to share.
 Why not other things?

 Sacramento now has a Library of Things.
 Residents can borrow a guitar, sewing machine, cookie cutters, and many other things.
 Why not here in NYC?
 One day I’m going to walk into my 67th Street NYPL branch and borrow a pair of binoculars and a guide to the birds in Central Park.

 Why not share a vacuum cleaner with the neighbors?
-I predict that one day we’ll be sharing vacuum and other less often used durables in special closets in multi-family buildings.
-Last year, I put a note under every door on my apartment building floor letting neighbors know what I was willing to share. – Now Rita drops by every other Friday morning to borrow my Electrolux.
+The average vacuum is used for 20 minutes every two weeks.
+Just how much space do they take up in tiny apartment closets??
+Why not share vacuums and other less often used durables in special ‘sharing closets’ within in multi-family buildings?
+Last year, I put a note under the other 11 doors on my apartment building floor letting neighbors know what I was willing to share. – Now Rita drops by every other Friday morning to borrow my Electrolux.
+And every once in a while, I get a knock on the door asking to make a copy on my industrial strength copier that I keep on hand for my in-home office.

 Got food that’s about go to waste?
-Why not invite the neighbors in for a weekly “Leftovers Pooling Party” and create community by sharing recipes, and exchanging notes on the new restaurants and take out places we tried recently?
+Why not invite the neighbors in for a weekly “Leftovers Pooling Party?”
+Create community by sharing recipes, and exchange notes on the new restaurants and take out places we tried recently.

 Users at the Frome Community Fridge (Image: Photo Amy Hall for The Guardian)